 According to the approved Natural Resource Inventory (NRI-081-2022), the site contains regulated environmental features (REF) within or adjacent to the subject property.
-Approximately 90 percent of the site is within the Green Infrastructure Network and contains regulated and evaluation areas.
-The regulated area is found along the on-site stream system, and the TCP2 shows woodland in this area as being saved.
+Approximately 90 percent of the site is within the Green Infrastructure Network and contains Regulated and Evaluation Areas.
+The Regulated Area is found along the onsite stream system, and the TCP2 shows woodland in this area as being saved.

 The Woodland Conservation Threshold (WCT) for this 20.10-acre property is 20 percent of the net tract area or 3.72 acres.
-The total woodland conservation requirement, based on the amount of clearing shown, is 7.08 acres.
-The woodland conservation requirement is approved to be satisfied with 4.75 acres of on-site woodland conservation, consisting of 4.32 acres of woodland preservation and 0.43 acre of afforestation.
-A total of 2.33 acres of off-site credits are approved to meet the remainder of the requirements.
+The total woodland conservation requirement based on the amount of clearing proposed is 7.08 acres.
+The woodland conservation requirement is proposed to be satisfied with 4.75 acres of onsite woodland conservation, consisting of 4.32 acres of woodland preservation and 0.43 acre of afforestation.
+A total of 2.33 acres of off-site credits are proposed to meet the remainder of the requirements.